Akiya-Research-Institute/3dGaussiansPlugin-Manual/doc_en/docs/system-requirement.md

 | iOS                        |                  |              |
 | Mac                        |                  |              |

 !!!
+Warning "Windows is required to download the plugin"
+    You need to download the plugin by using the Epic Games Launcher on **Windows**.

+!!!
 Question "Tested Ubuntu environment"
     The developer tested only in the following environment: